 1.3 CIS LEARNING PRINCIPLES

-The following learning principles are the fundamental understandings that guide teaching and learning at CIS.
-They are the beliefs that we see as essential for fostering optimum learning in our classrooms:
+The CIS Learning Principles are the fundamental understandings that guide teaching and learning.
+They are the beliefs that we see as essential for fostering optimum learning in our classrooms.

-• Learners need to feel safe, valued, and supported in order to learn.
-We create an inviting, respectful, and nurturing learning environment.
+Learners need to feel safe, valued, and supported in order to learn.

-• Learners make the best progress toward their academic potential when they are challenged with high standards.
-We expect the best of our students and hold them accountable to challenging standards of performance.
-They know what excellence looks like and what it takes to achieve it.
+Learners make the best progress toward their academic potential when they are challenged with high standards.

 As an IB school, we follow the International Baccalaureate from pre-kindergarten to grade 12.